 All Ten Ever-functioning and Ascertaining Mental Factors Work Together

-If we analyze in terms of the combination of a sequence of moments of bare sensory and bare mental cognition of the data of one sense together with subsequent moments of conceptual cognition, we can understand how all ten of these factors work simultaneously and harmoniously together, directed at the same focal object with the same mental hologram and the same slant.
+If we analyze in terms of the combination of a sequence of moments of bare sensory and bare mental cognition of the data of one sense together with subsequent moments of conceptual cognition, we can understand how all ten of these factors work simultaneously and harmoniously together, directed at the same focal object with the same mental hologram.